CRCM-T-ALL-grp/CD9/README.md

 ### Overview

 The bio-informatic analysis are divided in 2 part :
-- scRNAseq on PTEN<sup>del</sup> mice
+- scRNAseq of thymocytes and splenocytes from wildtype and Pten knockout mice
-- bulkRNAseq on Patient-Derived Xenograft (PDX) and Jurkat cells
+- bulkRNAseq of Patient-Derived Xenograft of primary human T-ALL samples in immunodeficient NSG mice and Jurkat cells

 All the code are available in this github repository.
-Required data and builded Docker images are available respectively in GEO and Zenodo.
+Required data and builded Docker images are available in GEO and Zenodo.
 Instructions to reproduce the analysis are provided in the different subdirectories:

 - scRNAseq
-	- Seurat preprocessing and analysis of the mice is described in the scRNAseq folder : [scRNAseq](scRNAseq/)
+	- Seurat preprocessing and analysis of the mice is described in the [scRNAseq](scRNAseq/) folder
 - bulkRNAseq
-	- Preprocesing and analysis of the PDX and Jurkat cells are described in the bulkRNAseq folder : [bulkRNAseq](bulkRNAseq/)
+	- Preprocesing and analysis of the PDX and Jurkat cells are described in the [bulkRNAseq](bulkRNAseq/) folder

 ---